 You’ll need to register.
 As far as I can tell‚ the site doesn’t send email to members.
 After registering‚ the only time I got an email from The Grinder was when I reported a bug on one of the forms.
 So no need to worry about spam or email sales offers.

 When you have completed the registration process and logged in‚ the first step is to create a new piece.
 In Grinder terminology‚ that means a story‚ or in our case‚ a palindrome.
 Click the link to add a new piece.
 For short stories‚ I would enter the story title.
-For a palindrome‚ you might choose a word from the palindrome‚ or just use something simple like “Palin 1”.
 It doesn’t matter much and piece information remains private.
 Only submission statistics are public.

-With a piece ready to go‚ the next step is to log a submission to Franklin’s Palindromedary (FP).
+With a piece ready to go‚ the next step is to log a submission to your chosen market.
 Select Manage Submissions in the menu to load the Submissions page.
 Then click the Add Submission link.
-The first form you’ll see is the Search form‚ used to find a market for your story (palindrome).
-Both Palin and Franklin will list FP in the results.
-Select the FP entry to load the submission form.
+The first form you’ll see is the Search form‚ used to find a market for your story.
+Select the market you want to load the submission form.

 On first creating the submission record‚ the default value for Submission Status‚ Pending Response‚ is the correct choice.
 Below that‚ select your piece from the list.
 Add Notes if you like.
 Then click the Save Submission button.